Australia and China trade ministers to hold virtual meeting next week - ABC | Law-Order

 - Australia

-The trade ministers of Australia and China will hold a virtual meeting next week, Australian broadcaster ABC reported on Tuesday, without citing sources.
-The proposed meeting between China's Wang Wentao and his Australian counterpart Don Farrell would be the first between the trade ministers of both nations in three years.
+The trade ministers of Australia and China will hold a virtual meeting next week, Australian broadcaster ABC reported on Tuesday.

-Relations between the two countries are improving after years of strained ties.
-Australian Prime Minister Anthony Albanese and Chinese President Xi Jinping met on the sidelines of the G20 summit last November.
+Trade ministers for the two nations have not met in three years.
+Australia's Assistant Minister for Trade Tim Ayres called for the removal of China's "trade impediments" on Australian exports in a meeting with his Chinese counterpart on the sidelines of the World Economic Forum, his office said earlier this month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)